kubemod/kubemod/README.md

 kubectl delete -f https://raw.githubusercontent.com/kubemod/kubemod/v0.7.1/bundle.yaml
 ```

-Uninstalling KubeMod will also remove all your ModRules deployed to all Kubernetes namespaces.
+> :warning: Uninstalling KubeMod will also remove all your ModRules deployed to all Kubernetes namespaces.

 ## Deploying our first ModRule